Scripture: Exodus 17

 Guiding Question: How do you say the different parts of the body in English?

-Materials: balloon or volley ball ( or typical playground bouncy ball that is soft and enough to hit with body parts and about the size of a volley ball)
+Materials: balloon or beach ball ( or typical playground bouncy ball that is soft enough to hit with body parts and about the size of a volley ball)

 Procedure: Review the story of the Israelites fighting the Amalekites.
 Focus on how Moses had to keep His hands raised as God instructed so that the people would continue to win.
 Discuss the English word for different parts of the body: hands, feet, shoulders, head, knees, elbows.
 Have students point to the body part with you as you say them.
 Teach each vocab term to them and have them repeat it back.